techiediaries/techiediaries/_posts/2017/2017-5-13-ionic-3-lazy-loading-modules.md

     })
     export class AppModule {}

 You can see, there are two components in the declarations and entryComponents arrays.
 This means that we are importing two components into our module.

+## Lazy Loading the Ionic 5/Angular Component

 Now let's lazy load the HomePage component so it can be loaded only when it's requested.